-Please note that accommodation requests are due by the application deadline of June 8, 2022 at 4pm ET.
-Requests received after this date will be considered, but room availability may be limited, and late accommodation requests may not be able to be resolved prior to move-in.
+Accommodation requests are due by the application deadline of June 8, 2023, at 4 pm ET.
+Requests received after this date will be considered but room availability may be limited, and late accommodation requests may not be able to be resolved prior to move-in.

 Residence Accommodation Information